u-eff-gee/Horst/README.md

 spectrum2.tv: a2 b2
 ...
 ```
 This is why the binning factor is needed.
+Note that this scipt is also influenced by the `N_BINS` build variable (see [3 Installation](installation)).

 ## 5 Output <a name="output"></a>